Skip to main content

 How many clearing accounts do I need?

-If you're accepting payments on Shopify through other payment gateways such as PayPal, Clearpay or Afterpay etc. then we'll create one clearing account for each of them.
+If you're accepting payments on Shopify through other payment gateways (PayPal, Clearpay, Afterpay, and so on) then we'll create one clearing account for each of them.
 Don't worry we create these in your chart of accounts for you automatically if they are needed so no action is required from your side.

 In this article, we'll focus on Klarna, but the principles are the same for other payment gateways.
 For PayPal, since there is an option to have a PayPal bank feed we have a specific help article on that which you may find useful.